What to Do in Danang, Vietnam

 Han River flows through right in the middle of the city center, adding more charm to the little town.
 The riverfront along Bach Dang Street offers a great place to go for a walk, enjoy the cool breezes, admire the great view of the beautiful bridges, and on summer nights, you can expect to see all sorts of activities going on here such as dance performance of local people, musical performance and street vendors selling various art and craft items.
 Along the riverside are numerous coffees shops, bars and pubs, which are the frequent gathering spots of expats and young people.
 If you are very keen, you can also try to go on a cruise tour along Han River.
 There are many companies providing this service with price starting around as little as 70,000 VND (or 3.5 USD).

-Danang international fireworks competition is a biannual event in Danang city (used to be an annual event), and it is usually held at the end of April.
+Danang international fireworks competition is an annual event in Danang city, and it is usually held from the end of April to June.
 This is by all means the most magnificent fireworks performance in Vietnam.
-Each year, there are about five teams from different countries participating in the competition.
+Each year, there are several teams from different countries participating in the competition.
 Each team will choose a theme and accompanying music to set the tone for their colorful fireworks party.
 Spectators will have a chance to witness a breathtaking fireworks display with incredible spectacles, creative shapes and effects and bright twinkling pieces of color over Han River.
 The event is often celebrated together with other activities such as music festival, dance performance and art exhibitions.
-The next Danang international fireworks competition is scheduled to take place in April, 2015.
+Ticket prices range from $15 to $50 per ticket..

 Drinking on a rooftop in a new city will definitely give you peaceful, romantic and unforgettable moments.
 Green Plaza Hotel on Bach Dang Street and Hoang Anh Gia Lai Plaza on Hoang Dieu Street were among the first places that opened an open-air coffee/bar with the terrace on its highest floor for non-residents.
 As more tall buildings are constructed in the city, you have a lot more choices now as to where to go.
 For example, the A La Carte glassed-wall bar on Vo Nguyen Giap Street offers you a great view of the beach and the whole city.
 Sky36 bar on the rooftop of Novotel Danang is an upscale bar/ nightclub overlooking an extraordinary panorama of the city.